Soviet occupation of Latvia in 1940: Baltic–Soviet relations in autumn 1939

 At face value, this pact did not impinge upon Latvian sovereignty.
 Section 5 of the Pact reads as follows: "The carrying into effect of the present pact must in no way affect the sovereign rights of the contracting parties, in particular their political structure, their economic and social system, and their military measures.
 The areas set aside for the bases and airfields remain the territory of the Latvian Republic."

 With Baltic Sovietization imminent, Hitler issued a "call home" to ethnic Germans.
-Latvia entered into agreement with Nazi Germany on the repatriation of citizens of German nationality on October 30, 1939.
+Latvia entered into agreement with Nazi Germany on the repatriation of citizens of German nationality on 30 October 1939.
 In spring 1940, 51,000 left Latvia for resettlement in Poland.
 A second call a year later brought out another 10,500.

-Publicly, on October 31, 1939, the Soviet Supreme Council called fears of Baltic Sovietization "all nonsense."
+Publicly, on 31 October 1939, the Soviet Supreme Council called fears of Baltic Sovietization "all nonsense".
 Privately, this stationing of Soviet troops in Latvia under the terms of the mutual assistance pact marked the beginning of the fruition of long-standing Soviet desires to gain control of the Baltics.

 Soviet invasion of Finland

 Similar demands were forwarded to Finland.
-On October 5, 1939, the Finns had been invited to Moscow to "discuss mutual problems."
-The Finns refused to sign a pact of mutual assistance, and on November 30, the Soviet Union attacked Finland, launching the Winter War.
-Because the Soviet attack was judged as illegal, the Soviet Union was expelled from the League of Nations on December 14.
-Finland mounted a skilful defensive effort and managed to stall the Soviet offensive until February 1940, when its primary defensive line finally collapsed.
-On March 12, 1940, faced with the prospect of a complete Soviet takeover, Finland signed the Moscow Peace Treaty with the Soviet Union.
-Finland retained its independence, but was forced to cede 9% of its territory and lease the Hanko Peninsula to the Soviet Union as a naval base for 30 years.
+The Soviets demanded that Finland cede or lease parts of its territory, as well as the destruction of Finnish defenses along the Karelian Isthmus.
+After the Finns rejected these demands, the Soviets responded with military force.
+The USSR launched the Winter War on 30 November 1939, with the goal of annexing Finland.
+Simultaneously, a puppet regime, called the Finnish Democratic Republic, was created by the Soviets to govern Finland after Soviet conquest.
+Because the Soviet attack was judged as illegal, the Soviet Union was expelled from the League of Nations on 14 December.

+The initial period of the war proved disastrous for the Soviet military, taking severe losses while making little headway.
+On 29 January 1940, the Soviets put an end to their Finnish Democratic Republic puppet government and recognized the government in Helsinki as the legal government of Finland, informing it that they were willing to negotiate peace.
+The Soviets reorganized their forces and launched a new offensive along the Karelian Isthmus in February 1940.
+As fighting in Viipuri raged and the hope of foreign intervention faded, the Finns accepted peace terms on 12 March 1940 with the signing of the Moscow Peace Treaty.
+Fighting ended the following day.
+The Finns had retained their independence, but ceded 9% of Finnish territory to the Soviet Union.
 In June 1941, hostilities between Finland and USSR resumed in the Continuation War.